Purchasing life insurance for NASCAR Stock Car drivers sounds expensive doesn’t it? It’s not if you apply with the right company

-You can easily purchase low cost Term life insurance for race car drivers at very affordable rates.
-I have written this article to show you how simple it can be.
+You can easily purchase low cost term life insurance for race car drivers at very affordable rates.
+I wrote this article to show you how simple it really is.
 Especially when you are using an experienced agent with an auto racing background.
 I have always been a big fan of stock car racing but I have years of active drag racing experience.

-Finding the best life insurance rates for race car drivers is actually much more simple than most people believe.
+Finding the best life insurance for stock car drivers is actually more simple than most people would believe

-NASCAR stock car drivers as well as well as any race car drivers will have no problem purchasing very affordable rates.
+Stock car drivers as well as 1/4 mile drivers will normally have no problem receiving very affordable rates

 Stock car racers and drag racers are both in the same classification when it comes to life insurance.
-When a stock car driver wants to apply for Term life insurance.
-The first step is to answer some basic questions about their auto racing sport, experience level and racing classification.
-Here are some of the simple questions you will need to answer when applying for life insurance for stock car drivers.
-This list will be the same for actual professional NASCAR driver and other forms of stock car racing.
+When a stock car driver wants to apply for term life insurance.
+The first step is to answer some basic questions about what type of racing they participate in.
+Their experience level and racing classification (class of racing such as NASCAR).
+Here are some of the simple questions you will need to answer when applying.
+This list will be the same for actual professional NASCAR driver and other more mild forms of stock car racing.

 - How many times do you race annually?

 That is basically it for the questions you will find on a hazardous sports questionnaire.
-The companies I use for the racing sports are no stranger to this type of underwriting.
+The companies we use for the racing sports are no strangers to this type of underwriting.
 They offer the lowest rates with the simplest type of application.
-The best application is easily completed over the telephone.
+The easiest and quickest applications are completed right over the telephone.
 It does not get any simpler than this.
-Nobody likes to have a long drawn out process when applying for life insurance.
-Purchasing life insurance is a snap today.
+Nobody likes to have a long drawn out process when applying.
+Purchasing life insurance is like falling off a log today.

-Applying for life insurance for stock car racing is a very simple process and there are no hidden costs or exclusions built into the life insurance policies.
+Applying for life insurance for stock car racers is a very simple and straightforward process with no hidden costs or exclusions built into the policies.

 You have one important option to consider.
 If you want to apply for life insurance and you drive a stock car on the amateur or professional level.
-You could apply with a company that will allow you to exclude the coverage for actually driving your race car.
+You could apply with a company that will allow you to exclude the actual racing coverage.
 This would mean you would not be covered while racing.
-The other side of the coin is whatever health rate class you would normally fall into.
+Most people do not want this exclusion and want to be covered while they are behind the wheel.

-Do life insurance companies charge more for NASCAR stock car drivers than a person who is not involved in a racing sport?
+Do the companies charge more for stock car drivers than non-racers?

-Yes, they do, but the final premium will depend on just how hazardous your particular phase of the sport actually is.
+Yes, normally they do, but the final premium will depend on just how hazardous your particular class in the sport actually is.
 If you remember reading the routine questions.
-The companies ask the questions to determine the probability of being killed in a racing accident.
+The companies ask the questions to determine the statistics of being killed in a racing accident.
 This is basically common sense that people can perfectly understand.
 We can run a quick medical pre-screen to be able to give you an accurate premium quote.
 This eliminates unwanted surprises after the insurance company processes your application.

 As a standard procedure with auto racing cases.
 An extra charge referred to as a “flat extra” will be applied to the base premium.
 For example, if a racer applies for a $100,000 face amount policy.
 An example of a $2.50 flat extra could be applied to each $1,000.00 worth of life insurance coverage.
 If the base premium was $1,000.00 per year and the flat extra was $250.00 the final premium would be $1,250.00.